peter9teufel/raspmedia/README.md

 ##Introduction##
 RaspMedia is a standalone mediaplayer for the Raspberry Pi and the Banana Pi, intended to be used e.g. for digital signage.
 It provides image and video playback as a complete standalone solution and is fully configurable over the network using the enclosed Desktop applications.

+##Open Source##
+The open source version provided here on GitHub is discontinued by March 23rd 2015.
+All information in the ReadMe here is applicable for this last open source version.
+I will leave the last executables that I compiled for this version (Win, Mac OSX) on bit.do/raspmedia

 ###Features###
 RaspMedia Player provides digital signage using image slideshows, videos or a combination of both.
 All media files can be easily copied to the player using the Desktop applications *RaspMedia Control*, *RaspMedia Copy Tool* or *RaspMedia Image Transfer*.